 A Psychological Drama

-* This work is also available as a novel.
-For publishers, the manuscript is 80,000 words.
+* This work is also available in novel manuscript.
+For interested book publishers, the manuscript is 80,000 words.

 ACT ONE, SCENE 1

 PRIEST: [Saying over Elsie's burial site.
 Shepps silently reading Elsie's journal at site]

 Sanctus, Sanctus, Sanctus Dominus.
 Deus Saboath.
 Pleni sunt celi, et terra gloriatua.
 Hoasana inexcelsis.
 Benedictus qui venit in nominee Domini.
 Hoasana in excelsis.

 [Looks down at grave]

 But when ye see Jerusalem encompassed with armies then know that her desolation is close at hand.
 St. Luke 21: 20

 The grace of the Lord Jesus be with the saints.
 Revelations 22:21